 Decide which activities are your top priorities and save those things for the time of the day when you have the most energy.

-While it’s never easy to turn down things you want to do, being selective can help you conserve energy for what matters most to you.
+While it’s not always easy to turn down things you want to do, being selective can help you conserve energy for what matters most to you.

 Delegate when needed